hyunjunian/Poor-Charlie-s-Almanack/en.md

 The rare life that is wisely lived has in it many good habits maintained and many bad habits avoided or cured.
 The great rule that helps here is again from Franklin’s *Poor Richard’s Almanack:* “An ounce of prevention is worth a pound of cure.”
 What Franklin is here indicating, in part, is that inconsistency-avoidance tendency makes it much easier to prevent a habit than to change it.

-> The rare life that is wisely lived has in it many good habits maintained and many bad habits avoided or cured.
->

 Also tending to be maintained in place by the anti-change tendency of the brain are one’s previous conclusions, human loyalties, reputational identity, commitments, accepted role in a civilization, etc. It is not entirely clear why evolution would program into man’s brain an anti-change mode alongside his tendency to quickly remove doubt.
 My guess is the anti-change mode was significantly caused by a combination of the following factors:

-- It facilitated faster decisions when speed of decision was an important contribution to the survival of nonhuman ancestors that were prey.
+1. It facilitated faster decisions when speed of decision was an important contribution to the survival of nonhuman ancestors that were prey.
-- It facilitated the survival advantage that our ancestors gained by cooperating in groups, which would have been more difficult to do if everyone was always changing responses.
+2. It facilitated the survival advantage that our ancestors gained by cooperating in groups, which would have been more difficult to do if everyone was always changing responses.
-- It was the best form of solution that evolution could get to in the limited number of generations between the start of literacy and today’s complex modern life.
+3. It was the best form of solution that evolution could get to in the limited number of generations between the start of literacy and today’s complex modern life.

 It is easy to see that a quickly reached conclusion, triggered by doubt-avoidance tendency, when combined with a tendency to resist any change in that conclusion, will naturally cause a lot of errors in cognition for modern man.
 And so it observably works out.
 We all deal much with others whom we correctly diagnose as imprisoned in poor conclusions that are maintained by mental habits they formed early and will carry to their graves.

 So great is the bad-decision problem caused by inconsistency-avoidance tendency that our courts have adopted important strategies against it.
 For instance, before making decisions, judges and juries are required to hear long and skillful presentations of evidence and arguments from the side they will not naturally favor, given their ideas in place.
 This helps prevent considerable bad thinking from first-conclusion bias.
 Similarly, other modern decision-makers will often force groups to consider skillful counterarguments before making decisions.

 Proper education is one long exercise in the augmentation of high cognition so that our wisdom becomes strong enough to destroy wrong thinking maintained by resistance to change.
 As Lord Keynes pointed out about his exalted intellectual group at one of the greatest universities in the world, it was not the intrinsic difficulty of new ideas that prevented their acceptance.
 Instead, the new ideas were not accepted because they were inconsistent with old ideas in place.

-> Proper education is one long exercise in the augmentation of high cognition so that our wisdom becomes strong enough to destroy wrong thinking maintained by resistance to change.
->

 What Keynes was reporting is that the human mind works a lot like the human egg.
 When one sperm gets into a human egg, there’s an automatic shut-off device that bars any other sperm from getting in.
 The human mind tends strongly toward the same sort of result.
 And so, people tend to accumulate large mental holdings of fixed conclusions and attitudes that are not often reexamined or changed, even though there is plenty of good evidence that they are wrong.